Curriculum Resources

 How to Login to Clever

-Eureka Math Resources - Kindergarten through Fifth Grade
+i-Ready Math Resources - Kindergarten through Eighth Grade

-At District 113A, students’ experience mathematical instruction by means of a coherent story of units from Kindergarten through Fifth Grade utilizing Eureka Math resources for teaching, learning, and assessment practices
+At District 113A, students’ experience mathematical instruction by means of a coherent units that build from Kindergarten through Eighth Grade utilizing i-Ready Math resources for teaching, learning, and assessment practices.
+Below you will find information and resources explaining the mathematical program for all grades.

 Get more information by grade level: